spbooks/html5games1/README.md

 ![HTML5 Games](https://user-images.githubusercontent.com/129330/36218826-9cdf69a0-1183-11e8-9822-a92fdc6cd9ac.png)

 Hello and thanks for checking out [HTML5 Games: Novice to Ninja](https://www.sitepoint.com/premium/books/html5games1)!
 These are the code examples for the book.
 If you are reading this then you are among the first people in the world getting your hands dirty.
-If you are have any issues getting the examples running, if you find any inconsistencies and errors, or you have suggestions then please either log an issue or email me at mrspeaker@gmail.com (or ping me @mrspeaker) and I'll try and help you out.
+If you have issues running the examples, find any inconsistencies and errors, or you have suggestions then please either log an issue or email me at mrspeaker@gmail.com (or ping me @mrspeaker), I will try to help.

 [Try the examples](https://spbooks.github.io/html5games1/).